Covid-19: PM Modi announces special economic package worth Rs 20 lakh crore

 “Medicines supplied by India have infused new hopes in the world which is fighting battle of life and death,” Modi said.
 He also urged people to buy local products at this time.
 “Every Indian must be vocal for local,” he asserted.

+The prime minister said India’s actions have impacted the world before, such as when the country became open defecation free.
+“Getting exhausted or accepting defeat is not an option,” Modi said.
+“We need to save lives and move forward at the same time.
+We have to remain careful and follow rules to live and move ahead.
+Now that the world is in a crisis, we have to be more resolute.
+Our resolve will be greater than the crisis.”

+Modi asked citizens to take care of their health and that of the ones around them.
+“We can make India self-reliant and we will,” he asserted.

 The prime minister also announced that the country would enter the fourth phase of lockdown from May 18.
 However, he said, this phase will be very different from the first three, the details of which will be shared with the public before May 18.

 Modi said people cannot let coronavirus control their lives.
-This will be the third extension of the lockdown.
+“Corona will be with us for a long time but our lives cannot revolve around corona,” Modi said.
+“We will wear masks, we will follow six feet distance, but we won’t let our focus stray.”

 India has so far reported 70,756 coronavirus cases and 2,293 deaths, according to the Ministry of Health and Family Welfare.
 A total of 22,455 patients have recovered from the virus.